AlecMcG99/dnd-notes/Session notes/Alec/Session 7.md

 YanYan tries to steal Lars' scroll and a hilarious chase scene ensues

 Durham and our crew roll up to the cave.
-We get to the ridge, seems unusually quiet,
+We get to the ridge, seems unusually quiet, no crabs, or any animals.
+Using Divine Sense I sensed a general evil, I sense at least a couple of imps in the cave and 1 or 2 on the ridge next to us.